flintman/maintenance_tracker/README.md

 # Equipment Maintenance Tracker

 A PHP web application to track equipment maintenance, with login system, maintenance records, and archive/unarchive functionality.
+Setup as a Primary Secondary equipment.
+Example Building(Primary) and the equipment inside(Secondary).
+Trailer(Primary) and Refrigeration Unit(Secondary)

 ## Features
 - User login/register/logout